-We have a growing 12 place school led resourced provision (RP) which supports pupils from across the Local Authority who have an Education, Health and Care plan and meet the criteria for our provision, which could include a diagnosis of Autism.
-The RP is managed by a specialist teacher who works closely with teaching and Learning partners and a Speech and Language Therapist when required.
+We also have a 12 place school led resourced provision (RP) which supports pupils from across the Local Authority who have severe additional needs, an Education, Health and Care plan and meet the criteria for our provision, which could include a diagnosis of Autism.

+The RP is managed by a specialist teacher and HLTA who work closely with Teaching and Learning partners and a Speech and Language Therapist when required.
 The RP staff form part of a team who work collaboratively with class teachers, outside agencies and families.
 These pupils are reviewed and assessed as part of their statutory annual review cycle.
 The assessment tools we can use include the Autism Progression Framework (AET), Early Years Well Being profile (Bradford Autism Team), Sensory profiles.